Krunk-theduck/MachinePartyModLoader/README.md

 **Pressing `` ` `` does nothing.** Make sure you're actually in a match/lobby
 in-game, not sitting on the main menu.
 Also double check you're pressing the key next to **1**, not the apostrophe key elsewhere on the keyboard.

-**I ran the loader again after a game update and it says "already patched and up to date".** That's correct and expected — it means nothing needs to change.
-Your mods are untouched either way.

 **Something looks broken after uninstalling.** In Steam, right-click Machine Party → **Properties** → **Installed Files** → **Verify integrity of